Home - Electrical equipment

 • wear resistance;

-• comply with GOSTs for clothing for protection.
+• comply with GOST standards for protective clothing.

 What types of workwear are there?

 Protects workers from dirt, oil and dust.
-Basically, these are cotton products: headscarves, aprons, overalls.
-Sewing can be done from a denser material if it is supposed to work in the fresh air - this material is most often twill and greta.
+These are mainly cotton products: head scarves, aprons, overalls.
+Sewing can be done from a denser material if you plan to work in the fresh air - such materials are most often twill and greta.

 2. Overalls for performing hot work.

-It is made of non-flammable, non-combustible fabrics, protects against sparks, splashes of hot metal, ultraviolet radiation, provides fire protection and thermal insulation.
+Made from non-flammable, non-flammable fabrics, they protect against sparks, splashes of hot metal, ultraviolet radiation, provide fire protection and thermal insulation.

-The simplest non-flammable fabrics are felt and tarpaulin, the more complex ones are made on the basis of silica fibers and glass fibers + have a silicone coating, also aluminum foil, polyurethane.
+The simplest non-flammable fabrics are felt and tarpaulin, more complex ones are made on the basis of silica fibers and glass fibers + have a silicone coating, this also includes aluminum foil and polyurethane.

-It is widely used in firefighters, metallurgical, electric and gas welding specialties.
+Widely used in fire fighting, metallurgical, electric and gas welding specialties.

 3. Signal clothing.

-These are jackets, vests, suits with various reflective details that make it possible to notice an employee from afar, regardless of weather conditions and visibility.
+These are jackets, vests, suits with various reflective details, which make it possible to notice an employee from afar, regardless of weather conditions and visibility.

-In addition to reflective elements, such overalls are made of bright unnatural colors (orange, light green), so that, with relatively good visibility, the employee does not merge with the terrain.
+In addition to reflective elements, such workwear is made of bright unnatural colors (orange, light green), so that, with relatively good visibility, the worker does not blend into the terrain.

 4. Shielding special clothing.

 Protects against electromagnetic radiation.
-These overalls are most often sewn from a thin, well-bendable metal, most often copper, mesh.
-The set must include appropriate footwear and headwear.
+This workwear is most often made from thin, highly flexible metal, most often copper, mesh.
+The kit must include appropriate shoes and a hat.

 Most often, modern synthetic insulating fabrics are used, for example, with a polymer coating.
-Such fabrics are lightweight and have all the necessary qualities: moisture resistance, windproofness, non-flammability, light reflectivity.
+Such fabrics are light and have all the necessary qualities: moisture resistance, windproof, non-flammable, light reflective.

 6. Corporate clothing.

-Clothing for employees of one company, most often from the service sector.
-Serves to create a positive image, corporate identity.
+Clothes for employees of one company, most often from the service sector.
+Serves to create a positive image and corporate identity.

-For such clothing, they mainly use natural fabrics, for example, cotton, because these overalls are in direct contact with the body of an employee.
+For such clothing, natural fabrics, such as cotton, are mainly used, because this workwear is in direct contact with the employee’s body.

 7. Uniform, uniform, uniform.

-Clothes for civil servants of power structures, the same in style, shape, color.
-Most often they sew from synthetic fabrics with the addition of cotton and twill weaving.
+Clothing for civil servants of law enforcement agencies, identical in style, shape, color.
+Most often they are sewn from synthetic fabrics with the addition of cotton and twill weaving.

 Workwear styles

-When sewing workwear, not only the fabric plays a role, but also a practical and beautiful cut that complies with safety regulations.
+When sewing workwear, not only the fabric plays a role, but also a practical and beautiful style that complies with safety regulations.

 The main types of styles for sewing workwear:

-What points is it important to focus the customer's attention on when choosing workwear:
+What points are important to focus the customer’s attention on when choosing workwear:

-1. Seasonality of clothing - it can be demi-season and warm.
+1. Seasonality of clothing - it can be demi-season and insulated.

-2. It is preferable to choose multi-layer suits so that it is convenient for the employee to adjust to the temperature regime when working in the fresh air.
+2. It is preferable to choose multi-layer suits so that the worker can comfortably adapt to temperature regime when working outdoors.

 3. Type of fabric, its composition and color.

-4. Clarify what the product consists of (jacket, trousers, overalls, vest, etc.)
+4. Specify what the product consists of (jacket, trousers, overalls, vest, etc.)

-5. Specify the number of pockets and the look.
+5. Specify the number of pockets and type.

 6. Set sleeve length.

-7. What will the cuffs be fastened with (Velcro, button, button)?
+7. What will the cuff be fastened with (Velcro, button, button)?

-8. How will the logo be made (embroidery, chevron, thermal printing, silk screening)?
+8. How will the logo be made (embroidery, chevron, thermal printing, silk-screen printing)?

-GOST is a national standard adopted by an authority and is binding on the manufacturer.
-Without their fulfillment, the entrepreneur will not have the right to sell his products and generally engage in its manufacture.
+GOST is a national standard adopted by the government and is mandatory for the manufacturer.
+Without their implementation, the entrepreneur will not have the right to sell his products and generally engage in their manufacture.

 When sewing workwear, you must be guided by the following GOSTs:

 According to statistics, about 30 million people in Russia use professional clothing.
-The advantage in this type of business is the obvious ease of entry into the consumer market.
+The advantage of this type of business is the obvious ease of entry into the consumer market.

-With such a high demand, only a few large companies produce workwear, so a newcomer can easily find customers by setting competitive prices.
+With such a high demand, only a few large companies manufacture workwear, so a beginner can easily find customers by setting competitive prices.

-It is worth starting with sewing corporate or work clothes, because the rest of the special clothing (fireproof, shielding, or maybe uniform for security structures) requires additional certification, meticulous execution of GOSTs and, most often, participation in state tenders.
-And the production volumes there go over thousands of units per month.
+It’s worth starting with sewing corporate or work clothes, because... the rest of the special clothing (fireproof, shielding, or perhaps uniforms for security structures) requires additional certification, meticulous compliance with GOST standards and, most often, participation in government tenders.
+And production volumes there exceed thousands of units per month.

-We suggest you start with something simpler and simpler, until you get your hands on it.
-And then, perhaps, you will find yourself and become an innovator in the production of fireproof clothing for firefighters, or you will be engaged in another complex direction in sewing workwear.
+We suggest you start with something simpler and smaller until you get the hang of it.
+And then, perhaps, you will find yourself and become an innovator in the production of fire-resistant clothing for firefighters, or take up another complex area in sewing workwear.

-Consider the option of organizing the production of various special-purpose clothing in a small workshop and with a staff of 10 people.
+Let's consider the option of organizing the production of various special-purpose clothing in a small workshop with a staff of 10 people.

 Shop registration

-The study of GOSTs is not the only legal side of the organization of sewing workwear.
-First of all, you must attend to the registration of your business.
+Studying GOSTs is not the only legal side of organizing the tailoring of workwear.
+First of all, you should take care of registering your business.

-Since in this article we are considering opening a small workshop, the most reasonable options would be.
+Since in this material we are considering opening a small workshop, the most reasonable option would be.

 Congratulations!
-Now you can start official and completely legal activities.
+Now you can begin official and absolutely legal activities.

 Equipment for sewing workwear

-For small workwear, you need professional sewing equipment.
+For small workwear, you will need professional sewing equipment.

-It can be new or used.
-A new one is 2-3 times more expensive, but it will also last longer.
-However, a beginner on a budget should still buy used equipment and gradually upgrade it whenever possible.
+It may be new or used.
+New ones are 2-3 times more expensive, but will also last longer.
+However, for a beginner on a tight budget, it is still worth buying used equipment and gradually upgrading it whenever possible.

 The main set of equipment for the production of workwear: